 🔹 Why choose Le Déjeuner for your interior?

 Because it combines light, emotion, and pictorial elegance, Claude Monet Le Déjeuner is an ideal choice for those who wish to surround themselves with inspiring and harmonious art.
-It suits both a Haussmannian interior and a minimalist decor, always bringing a touch of humanity and beauty.
+It fits both a Haussmannian interior and a minimalist decor, always bringing a touch of humanity and beauty.

 🔹 How many versions of the painting Le Déjeuner did Claude Monet paint?